WojciechMatuszewski/programming-notes/system-design/neetcode-system-design.md

     - If we do not virtualize the nodes, and one node goes down, a single node might be suddenly taking on much more writes.

       - With virtual nodes, even though one node is down, the granularity of vnodes allow us to spread the writes more evenly across available nodes.

+## Design Message Queue

+- _Subscriber_ and _consumer_

+- _Publisher_ and _producers_

+- _At least once delivery_ is the way to go.
+It is very hard to guarantee only single delivery due to possible network issues.

+- The video describes an architecture with a _metadata store_ where we keep track of how many topics received a given message (one message could go into multiple topics).

+  - With this knowledge, we could delete the message from the database if all the topics received a given message.

+- One also has to consider whether the system is a _push_ or _pull_ based.

+  - In the _pull_ based system, the subscriber might over-poll the messages.
+Also, _pull_ based systems are usually slower as the polling happens only so often.
+Having said that, the polling allows for batching which is a great optimization.

+  - In the _pull_ based system, the subscriber will never over-poll as it processed the messages as they come in. **This system is not suitable for batching, but the batching could be done on the publisher side (sending multiple messages in one single payload)**.

+    - In AWS, **SQS is a _pull_ based and SNS is a _push_ based system**.